Edrusb/HPCM-VM/doc/proxmox-setup.md

 ![Compute VM step3](../pictures/compute-vm-step5.png)

-Choose as much socket/core as you want (depending on what workload you want to have running on you HPC cluster):
+Choose as much CPU socket/core as you want (depending on what workload you want to have running on you HPC cluster):

 ![Compute VM step3](../pictures/compute-vm-step6.png)